afgrbz/afgrbz/README.md

 ### Hi there 👋
 #   I'm Ahmet Fatih Gurbuz!

-   I'm working on the .NET development platform.
-In line with these studies, I take an active part in the bootcamp program of Patika.dev.
+  🔭 I’m currently working on .NET development platform.

 <!--
 **afgrbz/afgrbz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.